ZhidanRn/netflix-clone/README.md

 # Netflix Clone

 This is a Netflix clone web application built with Next.js, Prisma, and NextAuth.
-The project replicates key features of Netflix, providing users with a seamless streaming experience, including user authentication, content browsing, and personalized recommendations.
+The project replicates key features of Netflix, providing users with a seamless streaming experience, including user authentication, content browsing.

 ## Key Features

 - **User Authentication:** Implement user registration, login, and session management using NextAuth with support for multiple authentication providers like Google, GitHub, and Email.
-- **Movie and TV Show Listings:** Display a wide selection of movies and TV shows, fetched from a locally seeded file (`/app/seed/page.tsx`), including cover images, titles, genres, release dates, age ratings, and runtime.
+- **Movie and TV Show Listings:** Display a wide selection of movies and TV shows, including cover images, titles, genres, release dates, age ratings, and runtime.
 - **Detailed Content View:** Allow users to view detailed information about selected movies or TV shows, including synopsis, cast details, trailer, release date, age rating, and runtime.
+- **Watch Page:**
+  - **Streaming:** Users can stream movies and TV shows directly.
+  - **Add to Favorites:** Users can add movies and TV shows to their favorites list.
+  - **Share:** Users can share movies and TV shows with others.
+  - **Comments:** Users can leave comments on movies and TV shows.
 - **Watchlist:** Enable users to add movies and TV shows to a watchlist for easy access and future viewing.
 - **Responsive Design:** Ensure the application is fully responsive and provides a consistent user experience across various devices and screen sizes.
 - **Navigation:** Intuitive navigation to different sections: